Urannah Dam: Cultural significance

 Urannah is part of the homelands of the Wiri and Birri peoples of the Birri Gubba Nation.
-Urannah contains Aboriginal sacred sites, including burial sites and ceremonial sites, who have said:
+Urannah contains Aboriginal sacred sites, including burial sites and ceremonial sites.
+The Wiri and Birri peoples have stated:

 We are the river people; our river is sacred; it is our life; it gives us the connection to our land and the beginning of creation.
 It is our duty to protect our Biri (river) against the rapid demand for water supplies to the mining industry in the Bowen Basin.
 Urannah Creek and Broken River are the last wild rivers in this country and the biodiversity and the environment is untouched.

+— Descendant, Wiri and Birri people.
+Undated.

 Environmental significance

-Urannah valley is a pristine and undisturbed ecosystem, home to many terrestrial and aquatic species.

-Urannah contains a diversity of terrestrial habitats, including steep mountains and forested valleys, and over 20 plant species have been recorded at Urannah.
+The Urannah valley is a pristine and undisturbed ecosystem, home to many terrestrial and aquatic species.
+The area contains a diversity of terrestrial habitats, including steep mountains and forested valleys, and over 20 plant species have been recorded at Urannah.
 Forest ecosystems at Urannah includes the endangered bluegum forests, as well as ironbark and black iron box forest.
 Urannah is also a rare example of pre-European native grasslands.

 Urannah is home to the IUCN-listed "near threatened" species black-necked stork (Jaiburu), and the "vulnerable" grey falcon.
 Thirty species of birds have been identified at Urannah, including kookaburras, cockatoos, eagles, honey-eaters, owls, kingfishers and pelicans.

-Urannah is home to koalas, bettong, and several species of kangaroo, including the tree kangaroo, the grey kangaroo, and the pretty-face wallaby.
+Koalas, bettong, and several species of kangaroo, including the tree kangaroo, the grey kangaroo, and the pretty-face wallaby also live in the area.

-Flowing through Urannah are Urannah Creek and the Broken River, which is part of the Burdekin river system.
-These rivers are home to Urannah's most iconic animal, Irwin's turtle, Elysea irwini., which was discovered by Steve and Bob Irwin.
+Flowing through Urannah are Urannah Creek and the Broken River, which is part of the Burdekin River system.
+These rivers are home to Urannah's most iconic animal, Irwin's turtle, Elysea irwini, which was discovered by Steve and Bob Irwin.
 The turtle is endemic to the Broken-Bowen River system and the lower Burdekin River, and is of high conservation significance, with a restricted range that places the species at risk of decline.
 According to the Threatened Species Scientific Committee, the proposed development of Urannah Dam would have a significant negative impact on Irwin's turtle.

 The endangered Eungella day frog has been found at Urannah.
 Five species of fish have been found in Urannah's rivers, including rainbow fish, 5-barred grunter, spangled perch, sooty grunter and blue catfish.
-Crocodiles and platypus are also known to live in the rivers a and creeks of Urannah.
+Crocodiles and platypus are also known to live in the rivers and creeks of Urannah.